 In~\cite{Petrovici2016}, an analytic expression for the neural activation function of leaky integrate-and-fire (LIF) neurons has been derived for the hardware of the BrainScaleS project in Heidelberg.
 It was demonstrated how the neuromorphic hardware system can be used to perform stochastic inference with spiking neurons in the high-conductance state.
 The microscopic dynamics of the membrane potential of a neuron can be approximated in this state with Poisson-driven LIF neurons by an Ornstein-Uhlenbeck process.
 The spiking character of the system is obtained by a threshold function which maps the system onto an effective two-state system.

-Particular properties of LIF sampling are: \begin{itemize} \item[((1))] a description of the microscopic state of a neuron by a continuous membrane potential, \item[((2))] an autocorrelated noise contribution to the membrane potential, \item[((3))] a spiking character with an asymmetric refractory mechanism and \item[((4))] non-trivial and non-constant interaction kernels between neurons. \end{itemize} In the present Section we study simplified dynamics of LIF sampling.
-This allows us to analyse the impact of particular hardware related properties and sources of resulting errors on different levels of abstraction.
+Particular properties of LIF sampling are the following: \begin{itemize} \item[(1)] A description of the microscopic state of a neuron by a continuous membrane potential, \item[(2)] An autocorrelated noise contribution to the membrane potential, \item[(3)] A spiking character with an asymmetric refractory mechanism and \item[(4)] Nontrivial and nonconstant interaction kernels between neurons. \end{itemize} In the present section we study simplified dynamics of LIF sampling.
+This allows us to analyze the impact of particular hardware related properties and sources of resulting errors on different levels of abstraction.
 After a short introduction to the principles of LIF sampling, a mapping of the $\textnormal{LM}^2$ is presented with respect to several particularities of the hardware system.
 Possible sources of errors of the mapping are discussed.
-We also relate our novel approach to the standard approach which relies on a fit of the activation function of the hardware system to the activation function of the Boltzmann machine.
+We also relate our approach to the standard approach which relies on a fit of the activation function of the hardware system to the activation function of the Boltzmann machine.

-The Section ends with an analysis of the impact of a refractory mechanism on the dynamics as a further step towards LIF sampling.
+The section ends with an analysis of the impact of a refractory mechanism on the dynamics as a further step towards LIF sampling.

-\subsection{LIF Sampling}
+\subsection{LIF sampling}

 The spikey neuromorphic system of the BrainScaleS project emulates spiking neural networks with physical models of neurons and synapses implemented in mixed-signal microelectronics~\cite{Schemmel,Petrovici2016}.
 With the help of Poisson-driven leaky integrate-and-fire (LIF) neurons, it is possible to obtain stochastic inference with deterministic spiking neurons.
 The dynamics of the free membrane potential $u_\textnormal{eff}(t)$ of a neuron can be approximated in the high-conductance state by an Ornstein-Uhlenbeck process,